deanf1/dotnet-security-unit-tests/README.md

 The code can be analyzed by static code tools or deployed as a web application and analyzed via dynamic tools.
 The underlying code can also be used as examples for how to make .NET code safe/unsafe.

 ## Installation
-Please see the [INSTRUCTIONS.txt](./INSTRUCTIONS.txt) file for information on deploying the web app (Note: you will need Visual Studio installed)
+Please see the [INSTRUCTIONS.txt](./INSTRUCTIONS.txt) file for information on deploying the web app.

+(Note: you will need Visual Studio installed)

 ## License